Congenital blindness: Signs and symptoms

 There are two categories in which the signs of congenital blindness can be classified.
 The first category pertains to consistently poor vision, such as not displaying preferential looking when presented with high-contrast visual stimuli.
-The second category encompasses severe ocular anomalies, such as Anophthalmos (born with only one eye or lost both eyes), Microphthalmos (underdevelopment of one or both eyes), and Coloboma (a portion of tissue missing in the eye(s)).
+The second category encompasses severe ocular anomalies, such as Anophthalmos (born with only one eye or lost both eyes), Microphthalmos (underdevelopment of one or both eyes), and Coloboma (a portion of tissue missing in the eye or eyes).